Giving light a new twist with standard optical fibres: rainbow Archimedean spiral emission: Conclusion

 \subsection{Numerical model}

-The numerical model developed to describe the process of generation and propagation of OAM beams and spiral emission in MMFs is the $(3D+1)$ GNLSE (or Gross-Pitaevskii equation \cite{pitaevskii}) in its vectorial form, involving a single field for each polarization, including all frequencies and modes \cite{zitelli2020high}:
+The numerical model developed to describe the process of spiral emission generation in MMFs is the $(3D+1)$ GNLSE (or Gross-Pitaevskii equation\cite{pitaevskii}) in its vectorial form, involving a single field for each polarization, including all frequencies and modes\cite{zitelli2020high}:

 with $k=n_0\frac{2\pi}{\lambda}$, $\gamma=n_2\frac{2\pi}{\lambda}$, $K_2=\frac{\alpha_2}{2\gamma}$, and $f_R=0.18$.
-In Eq.(\ref{3d+1}), the two polarizations $p,q=x,y$ are nonlinearly coupled.
-Terms in the right-hand side of Eq. (\ref{3d+1}) account for: transverse diffraction, second, third and fourth-order dispersion, linear loss, the waveguiding term with refractive index profile $n(x,y)$ and core index $n_\text{0}$, Kerr and Raman nonlinearities (with nonlinear coefficient $\gamma$ and fraction $f_R$), respectively.
-In Eqs.(\ref{3d+1}) we neglect the contribution of polarization mode dispersion: we numerically verified that its effects are negligible for the short fibre lengths (few centimeters) involved in our experiments.
-Nonlinearities include self-steepening, third-harmonic generation (THG) and two-photon absorption (TPA) (with coefficient $\alpha_2$).
+In Eq.~(\ref{3d+1}), the two polarizations $p,q=x,y$ are nonlinearly coupled.
+Terms in the right-hand side of Eq.~(\ref{3d+1}) account for: transverse diffraction, second, third, and fourth-order dispersion, linear loss, the waveguiding term with refractive index profile $n(x,y)$ and core index $n_\text{0}$, Kerr and Raman nonlinearities (with nonlinear coefficient $\gamma$ and fraction $f_R$), respectively.
+In Eqs.~(\ref{3d+1}) we neglect the contribution of polarization mode dispersion: we numerically verified that its effects are negligible for the short fibre lengths (few centimeters) involved in our experiments.
+Nonlinearities include self-steepening, third-harmonic generation (THG), and two-photon absorption (TPA) (with coefficient $\alpha_2$).

-In simulations, we used the following GRIN fibre parameters: core radius, cladding radius, and relative index difference are already provided in the experimental setup subsection; dispersion parameters are $\beta_2=18.9\, \text{ps}^2/\text{km}$ at 1030 nm, $\beta_3=0.041\,\text{ps}^3/\text{km}$, $\beta_4=-5.3\times 10^{-5}\, \text{ps}^4/\text{km}$; nonlinear parameters are $n_2=2.7\times10^{-20}\, \text{m}^2/\text{W}$, $\alpha_2=1\times10^{-16}\, \text{m}/\text{W}$; $h_R(\tau)$ with the typical response times of 12.2 and 32 fs, respectively \cite{Stolen:89,Agrawal01}.
-We included the wavelength dependence of the linear loss coefficient $\alpha$, as reported for standard SM glass fibres \cite{shubert}.
+In simulations, we used the following GRIN fibre parameters: core radius, cladding radius, and relative index difference are already provided in the experimental setup subsection; dispersion parameters are $\beta_2=18.9\, \text{ps}^2/\text{km}$ at 1030 nm, $\beta_3=0.041\,\text{ps}^3/\text{km}$, $\beta_4=-5.3\times 10^{-5}\, \text{ps}^4/\text{km}$; nonlinear parameters are $n_2=2.7\times10^{-20}\, \text{m}^2/\text{W}$, $\alpha_2=1\times10^{-16}\, \text{m}/\text{W}$; $h_R(\tau)$ with the typical response times of 12.2 and 32 fs, respectively\cite{Stolen:89,Agrawal01}.
+We included the wavelength dependence of the linear loss coefficient $\alpha$, as reported for standard SM glass fibres\cite{shubert}.
 The input beam was modeled as a Gaussian beam with $w_0=5$ $\mu$m waist (10 $\mu$m diameter); we used a Gaussian temporal shape with full-width-at-half-maximum (FWHM) pulse-width $T_\text{FWHM}=180$ fs.
 The input beam was coupled at different points of the cladding or the core, and tilted by small angles (up to 15 degrees).